 When people hear “Social Security,” they think retirement.
 It’s true that Social Security provides retirement benefits for tens of millions of people who have worked in this country.
 But that’s only part of the picture.

 The least known and arguably most important program run by the Social Security Administration is its disability benefits program.
 That program provides benefits to disabled workers, surviving spouses, children, and even parents.
 Although workers pay taxes into the SSD system every single pay-check, it is amazing how few people know that these benefits are available.
-Even those who have never worked, as long as they are disabled, may be eligible for monthly Supplemental Security Income or SSI benefits.
+Even those who have never worked, as long as they are disabled, may be eligible for monthly SSI benefits.
 Yet if you ask most people about these programs, they do not even know that they exist.

 I Know This From Personal Experience

 For many years now, I have run a highly successful personal injury and workers compensation law firm.
-For years, I did not handle any Social Security disability cases at all.
+For years, I did not handle any disability cases at all.
 But that changed when a family member in need approached me for help.